What firefighters do

 Firefighters respond to accidents all over the city.
 They work quickly to help trapped or injured victims, check the area around the accident to be sure it is safe, and work with other emergency service providers to check that everyone is okay.
 Before they leave the scene of the accident, they clean up any vehicle wreckage and dangerous fluids that may have spilled.

 Provide excellent community service

 Firefighting is not a typical Monday to Friday, 9 to 5, job.
 Calgary firefighters work four days in a row; two 10-hour day shifts and two 14-hour night shifts.
-Firefighters eat, sleep, clean, and work out while on shift at a fire station.
-They also train and learn about the latest firefighting equipment and techniques, perform administrative work, and keep the fire station, engine, and all equipment clean and ready for an emergency
+They eat, sleep, clean, and exercise while on shift at a fire station.
+They also learn about and train on the latest firefighting equipment and techniques, perform administrative work, and keep the fire station, engine, and all equipment clean and ready for an emergency.

-As a firefighting career progresses, Calgary firefighters can apply for positions on special teams such as aquatic rescue, heavy rescue, high-angle rescue, and hazardous materials response.
-Firefighters on these teams are trained in specialized rescue skills, equipment, and practices.
+As their career progresses, Calgary firefighters can apply for positions on special teams such as aquatic rescue, heavy rescue, high-angle rescue, and hazardous materials response.
+Members of these teams are trained in specialized rescue skills, equipment, and practices.

 There are many challenges to firefighting.
-You should be prepared to work in extreme heat, smoke, dust, dirt, wet, and cold.
-You will work with potentially toxic gases and in tight spaces with very poor or no visibility.
+Firefighters work in extreme heat, smoke, dust, dirt, wet, and cold.
+They work with potentially toxic gases and in tight spaces with very poor or no visibility.
 We provide the very best protective equipment but firefighters can be at risk for cancer and heart disease as a result of some of the conditions they work in.
 We encourage our firefighters to take care of themselves and provide them with services to support their health.

 Are you looking for information on firefighter recruitment?